lexman/tuttle/doc/tutorial_errors.md

 and even how much time of former processing will be lost!

-# Export to spreadsheet

-When you work on data, there is always someone who's interested about what you're doing.
-He wants the raw figures to make his own presentation.

-In our case, this means we have to translate our .dat file into a csv compatible with his spreadsheet software : we have to quote the text, and values must be separated by a coma instead of a tabulation...
-And Windows style newlines !

-A simple line of awk do the trick :

-    file://characters_count.csv <- file://characters_count.dat
-        awk '{print "\""$1"\","$2"\r"}' characters_count.dat > characters_count.csv

-After we've run the workflow, we get exactly what we expected :

-    971,"Athos"
-    590,"Porthos"
-    526,"Aramis"
-    1864,"d'Artagnan"

-Now if change anything in our workflow, the csv file will be updated along with the rest.
-So we can send the update right away !

 # Conclusion
 We've seen how to run a process with tuttle.
 In the incoming tutorial, you will learn how to deal with errors while you